 It is harder to get your fill of vegetables at this time of year as fewer are available, but our bodies crave unhealthy food too, which doesn’t help.
 Thankfully, there are some excellent ways to mitigate the issue.

 Veggie dips are an excellent way to ensure you get your five portions daily without feeling like a chore.
 You can eat veggie dips with root vegetables or corn chips in front of Netflix.

 COMMIT TO A SINGLE SERVING OF VEGGIES OR FRUIT DAILY

 To get the benefits of the foods you consume during the winter, you need to make sure you have plenty of fruits and veggies available at all times.
 That sometimes means freezing them if stocks are low in the supermarket.

-Suitable combinations of healthy foods include carrots, apples, carrots, pears, peas, celery, and pears.
-Make these a priority at least once a day, during your home-office break or as a light dessert.
+Suitable combinations of healthy foods include carrots, apples, pears, peas, celery, and pears.
+Make these a priority at least once daily, during your home-office break or as a light dessert.

 EAT GREEN AND LEAFY VEGGIES DAILY